Find Free Stuff on Hiiba

 What to keep in mind

-Real offers in Dubai marketplace and Facebook communities can be very different from each other.
-You might see a white sofa offered for free if collected quickly, a 34 inch curved monitor for around 870 AED in JLT, a pair of Ascona beds for 300 AED in Production City, or a Mamas & Papas rocker for 150 AED in Business Bay.
-Descriptions range from “like new” to “needs dry cleaning,” so always read carefully and ask questions.
+Real offers in Dubai Facebook marketplace groups and similar communities show how varied second hand deals can be.
+You might see a white sofa in perfect condition offered for free if collected quickly, a curved LG 34 inch monitor for 870 AED in JLT, two Ascona beds in excellent condition for 300 AED in Production City, or a Mamas & Papas pink rocking chair in like new condition for 150 AED in Business Bay.